 Bonus – you leave out the junk when making homemade ice cream because you are using a few simple ingredients that you can actually pronounce.

-Give it a few minutes to thaw before scooping it up and serving.
+Give it a few minutes at room temperature to thaw before scooping it up and serving.

-Lemon Curd & Blueberry Ice Cream
+Lemon Curd Ice Cream Recipe with Blueberries

 - 2 cups half-and-half